zentuit/soomla-ios-core/README.md

 *This project is a part of [The SOOMLA Project](http://project.soom.la) which is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.*

-Didn't you ever wanted an in-app purchase one liner that looks like this ?!
+Haven't you ever wanted an in-app purchase one liner that looks like this ?!

 ```objective-c
     [[StoreController getInstance] buyCurrencyPackWithProcuctId:@"[Your product id here]"]